 Estimate your variable expenses.

 This refers to the "extras" or non-essentials that you can cut back on, if necessary, to increase your savings.
-Expenses that belong in this category include entertainment (think golf memberships, movie tickets or sports events), eating out, subscriptions, babysitters, clothing and travel.
+Expenses that belong in this category include entertainment (think concerts, movie tickets, sports events), eating out, subscriptions, clothing, and travel.
 It is always a good idea to account for "miscellaneous" expenses here as well, like birthday gifts and other unexpected splurges.